 I believe that we all begin our journeys on that rough and bumpy road.
 Quite the trying and testing trial.
 A shake of our courage and faith.
 As difficult as it is, hold on.
 Hold on with all the strength you have in your entire being.
 You will overcome.
 Every challenge, every storm, every mountain, you will overcome if you hold on in faith.

-In the almost nine years battling epilepsy, I’ve adapted to this new normal and have learned countless valuable lessons.
+I’ve adapted to this new normal and have learned countless valuable lessons.
 Grown wiser.
 Had become refined better in a multitude of aspects than I was prior to my diagnosis.

 I discovered that rain or shine in the journey, peace was and always had been there.
 I’d just been missing it with the tears of sadness, sorrow and anger in my eyes.